 That’s all there is to it!
 Let the hot water cool a bit and enjoy!

 Of course, there are other healthy teas you may want to check out after trying your own chai.
 For instance…

 What is Rooibos Tea?

 Well, rooibos tea is more of an acquired taste, but it has a light, earthy flavor.
-Like chai, the herbs in rooibos contain antioxidants responsible for the tea’s health-boosting abilities.
+Like chai, the herbs in rooibos contain antioxidants responsible for the tea’s health-supporting abilities.

 Rooibos is a South African, herbal red tea that comes from fermenting leaves of the Aspalathus linearis plant.
 But did you know that this spiced tea is caffeine free?

 So, if you’re looking to a less energizing tea that still ticks the health box and has a robust, earthy flavor… give rooibos a try.
 Yerba mate might be a great choice too.
 And if you opt to drink your tea without milk or sweeteners, you’ll never really have to worry about calories.

 Chai (and Other) Tea for Your Best Health

 In the end, you’ll find that chai tea is full of wonderful polyphenols and antioxidants that can support your health and digestion.
 Of course, these magic compounds live in the spices and tea leaves that make up the tasty beverage: ginger, cloves, star anise, and more.